Genius6942/triangle/README.md

 Client events are not sent by TETR.IO.
 They are events sent by the triangle.js client itself, to help make creating a bot easier.

 For example the `client.room.players` event fires every time a player moves their bracket, joins, or leaves.
-Rather than listening to several events and managing a players list yourself (with `room.addplayer`, `room.removeplayer`, `room.update`, `room.update.bracket`, etc) you can use the single `client.room.players`.
+Rather than listening to several events and managing a players list yourself (with `room.player.add`, `room.player.remove`, `room.update`, `room.update.bracket`, etc) you can use the single `client.room.players`.
 See src/types/events/in/client for more events you can use.

 ## Other notes